akmn35/new.dist/README.md

 ```

 `pnoPDD` Distribution function for a New One Parameter Discrete
-Distribution with scale (theta) parameters.
+Distribution with scale (theta) parameter.

 ``` r
 library(new.dist)